-- Evaluate, develop, and improve both physical and operational security measures at LAX, as necessary, in the Central Terminal Area and at other passenger processing facilities. - Design and construct facilities that provide for security of passengers by providing multiple levels of security screening procedures while maintaining ease of use. - P3.
-Consult with the Los Angeles Police Department, the Los Angeles World Airports Police Department, other law enforcement agencies, and security experts, as appropriate, during the facility planning, design, and review phase so that potential environmental contributors to criminal activity are reduced and to ensure the security of the airport, airline passengers, and the surrounding community - P4.
-Provide law enforcement and fire facilities to enhance the ability to respond to emergency situations and facilitate coordination with other emergency response agencies.
+- P3.
+Design and construct facilities that provide for security of passengers by providing multiple levels of security screening procedures while maintaining ease of use. - P4.
+Consult with the Los Angeles Police Department, the Los Angeles World Airports Police Department, other law enforcement agencies, and security experts, as appropriate, during the facility planning, design, and review phase so that potential environmental contributors to criminal activity are reduced and to ensure the security of the airport, airline passengers, and the surrounding community - Provide law enforcement and fire facilities to enhance the ability to respond to emergency situations and facilitate coordination with other emergency response agencies. - P6.

-P5.
 Provide flexibility in facility design to allow for the incorporation of new technologies in security.